Shifting the Dial: 5 year productivity review

 A number of reforms have been recommended to reduce preferential treatment of some firms.
 Of these, three stand out as having considerable benefit: reducing the array of direct industry assistance, improving choice and innovation in procurement arrangements, and removing the restrictions on coastal shipping.

 There is merit in planning to reduce and remove industry assistance that discriminates between firms and competing activities, and does not deliver a net public benefit.
 For example, Queensland Sugar Ltd has been given charity status that allows it to access payroll tax and other concessions giving it an advantage over other sugar marketers (PC 2016h).
 It will take some planning to develop specific recommendations to remove assistance that restricts competition, while retaining those that generate large public benefit (Banks 2012; NCOA 2014).
 This effort is worthwhile as the saving to budgetary assistance could be considerable given that the Australian Government spent $4.6 billion on assistance and gave out $3.7 billion in tax concessions in 2015-16 (PC 2017c).
-For example, a 20 per cent reduction would save the budget $1.5 billion, and conservatively another $200 million in avoided deadweight loss of taxation.
+A cut in overall assistance that left R&D and small business assistance at their current levels and that reduced other assistance by 50 per cent would save the budget around $1.5 billion.
+Depending on the marginal excess burden of personal income tax, this could also lead to roughly between $200 and $500 million in avoided deadweight losses of taxation (Cao et al 2015, p.
+22).
 However, it is the removal of distortions and improvement in competition that brings longer term gains.
 The big saving will be in shifting the management effort of firms in industries commonly known to seek taxpayer support away from this behaviour and instead towards productivity improvements and other structural responses.
 Governments have persisted in making too many rescue attempts in a small, but intensely supported set of industries.
 Employees are misled and communities suffer when, eventually and usually irresistibly, markets catch up with mendicants.

 There are two areas where recommendations relate to embedding better processes: ensuring that government procurement is competitive, and that competitive neutrality is maintained.
 This requires attention to the institutions as well as the regulations.
 The Harper Review noted that governments can take steps to encourage diversity, choice and innovation in procurement arrangements and recommended that all governments review their policies governing procurement and commercial arrangements.
 While the Australian Government supported this in principle, recent activities such as submarine and rail track purchases suggest that the principles are not yet embedded (PC 2016i, 2017c).
 Recommitment to transparent and competitive procurement processes would give confidence that public money is being well spent, which is needed to build trust in the capacity of governments to deliver.
 Poor infrastructure procurement processes have been estimated to cost governments approximately $239 million a year, and improvements could deliver gains worth $2.5 billion over a 15 year period (Deloitte Access Economics 2015).
 With government procurement making up 34 per cent of government expenditure and 12.4 per cent of GDP (OECD 2015, 2013 data) even a 1 per cent improvement is worth $2.1 billion in 2017.